 The men of Mouswald mentioned in the deed above, were even at this early period, vassals of Bruce and there is no doubt that the family of Carruthers were great supporters of King Robert the Bruce, who awarded them accordingly.
-Although Thomas (the Clerk), son of John Carruthers, 1st of Mouswald was in office for the House of Bruce, after the death of King Robert in 1334, he took office under Edward III of England.
+He granted Thomas (the Clerk) Carruthers, son of John Carruthers a charter of all the lands of ‘Musfeld et de Appiltretwayt cum pertinenciis’.
+Although Thomas now 1st of Mouswald, was in office for the House of Bruce, after the death of King Robert in 1334, he took office under Edward III of England.
 The deed of appointment states: “Sciatus quod constituimus dilectum nostrum Thomas le Clerk de Carrothres receptorem exituum castri peli et terrarum de Loghmaben ac Vallis Annadie quamdui nobis placuerit” &c.
 Similarly he was appointed to ” officium cancellarie nostre de Loghmaben ac Vallis Annadie” with charge of the seal.
 This doesn’t necessarily suggest that Thomas himself, was a traitor but rather bent before the storm.
 His brothers however stood firm.
 One of them William, who was to become 2nd of Mouswald is mentioned by name as a brave supporter of the national cause.
 Andrew of Wyntoun (c.1350 – c.
 1425), was a Scottish poet, a Canon of St Andrews who in 1335 states:

 Qu’hill this thus gat tretyd was,